Clauses of contrast

 As/since

 We use as and since in a very similar way to because.
-They are followed by subject + verb and can be used at the beginning or at the end of a sentence.
-However, as and since are more formal expressions, and more common in written than in spoken English.
+They are followed by subject + verb and can be used at the beginning or in the middle of a sentence.
+However, as and since are more formal expressions and are more common in written than spoken English.

 - As/Since the roads were blocked, the victims had to be rescued by helicopter.